aigis-styleguide/aigis/src/en/Documantation/configs.md

 String|'aigis-preview'

 Specify class name of the preview area which contains previewed component when Aigis generated a previewed component from code block.
-So, This option helps to operate the your component with JavaScript or add a CSS which is unaffected by CSS of styleguide
+So, This option helps to operate the your component with JavaScript or add a CSS which is unaffected by CSS of style guide

 > #### Appending previewed component
 For example, you wrote a code block as follows.